 How is each session structured?
 Each session will be around 1 hour long.
 Central to this reading group is enabling anyone interested in joining the reading group to have the opportunity to do so.
 As such, each session will be split into two components, and no pre-meeting readings or literature sourcing is required.
 During the first 20 minutes of the session we will read the paper, book chapter, or article together (following copyright and fair use guidelines).
 In the latter 40 minutes of the session the members will discuss the presented material in groups of no more than 25.
 Breakout rooms will be used if the attendance is larger than 25.

 We hope splitting the session into two distinct components will encourage individuals that may not otherwise be able to read the material beforehand to participate as well.
 Individuals that have already read the material on their own may join the second half directly.
 CASA members and volunteers will facilitate discussions for each session.
 We will be hosting both daytime and nighttime sessions for each reading to allow participation from the whole community around the world.

 How to participate?
 There are many ways to participate in the summer reading group.
 First, everyone is more than welcome to join each announced session via the registration links above.
-Next, as you can see from the schedule above, readings for the last three sessions have not yet been finalized.

 Hope to see you at the first summer reading group on June 10th!

 About the Authors: The Computer Architecture Student Association (CASA) is an independent student-run organization with the express purpose of developing and fostering a positive and inviting student community within computer architecture.

 Disclaimer: These posts are written by individual contributors to share their thoughts on the Computer Architecture Today blog for the benefit of the community.
 Any views or opinions represented in this blog are personal, belong solely to the blog author and do not represent those of ACM SIGARCH or its parent organization, ACM.